Saskatoon Fire - News Releases

 - A fire investigator is on scene to conduct an examination to identify the cause, origin and damage estimate.

-Firefighters observed smoke and heavy flames coming from the roof of both houses.
+Firefighters observed smoke and fire coming from basement window

-Crews advanced multiple hose lines to extinguish the fire from the exterior of both houses.
+Crews advanced hose lines to apply water to fire from outside

 - The fire has been completely extinguished.